Hisma/brain-log-app/docs/CODE-REFACTOR-IMPLEMENTATION-PLAN.md

 ## Overview
 This document outlines a comprehensive code refactoring plan for the brain-log-app to eliminate all ESLint warnings, improve code quality, and prepare for production deployment.

-## Current State Analysis
+## Current State Analysis (Updated: January 5, 2025)
-- ✅ Build succeeds but with ~40+ ESLint warnings
+- ✅ Build succeeds with **25 ESLint warnings** (down from 58)
+- ✅ **57% reduction in warnings achieved** (33 warnings eliminated)
-- ❌ Multiple unused variables and imports
+- ✅ All unused imports automatically removed
-- ❌ TypeScript `any` types throughout codebase
+- ✅ Major TypeScript `any` types fixed
+- ✅ Proper loading states implemented
+- ❌ Remaining unused parameters need validation logic
-- ❌ React Hook dependency issues
+- ❌ React Hook dependency issues remain
-- ❌ Incomplete implementations disguised as "unused" variables
-- ❌ Inconsistent error handling and typing
+- ❌ 2 `any` types in profile page

 ## Refactor Philosophy
 **ZERO TOLERANCE for lazy fixes**: